MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Customer satisfaction (CSAT)

-Metrics that measure a customer's happiness with a company's products, services and interactions.
+Metrics that measure a customer's happiness with a company's products, services, and interactions.

 ## D